This past Christmas my mom and I decided to finally make our dream come true: Christmas at NEW YORK CITY!

 Remember you are on holidays and nothing happen if you have to get a little bit off schedule.
 Try not only to take pictures, but enjoy every moment of your trip, stop at unexpected places you see around and if you miss something, it will always be a good reason to go back there in the future.

-Enjoy your trip and let us know how it went.
+Enjoy your trip and let me know how it went.